 On two CDs and a companion DVD, The 50th Anniversary Concert captures a 2018 performance that celebrated the half-century recording career of England’s Barclay James Harvest.
 The group emerged from the prog-rock movement that also yielded outfits like Genesis, Yes, and Emerson, Lake & Palmer.

-The band are credited here as John Lees’ Barclay James Harvest, and Lees earns his top billing not only because he cofounded the group and has written much of their material; he is also the only member of this current aggregation who comes from the original lineup.
+The band is credited here as John Lees’ Barclay James Harvest, and Lees earns his top billing not only because he co-founded the group and has written much of its material; he is also the only member of this current aggregation who comes from the original lineup.
 (Another original member continues to lead a separate act called Barclay James Harvest featuring Les Holroyd.)
 Rounding out Lees’s current band are guitarist Craig Fletcher and percussionist Kevin Whitehead, who joined in 1998, and keyboardist Jez Smith, who signed on in 2009.

 Amy McCarley, MECO.
 Amy McCarley has worked as a contractor for NASA, whose Space Shuttle program acronym for Main Engine Cut Off inspired the title of this third album, her first since 2014.
 With any luck, the record should propel McCarley into the big time at least as quickly as a NASA rocket launches a capsule into space.
 It combines mainstream accessibility with the sort of authenticity and depth you’d associate with artists like Lucinda Williams.
 (Guitarist Kenny Vaughan, who coproduced, has toured with Williams.)
 McCarley’s instantly likable vocals convey a large personality and prove equally suited to bluesy ballads like “High Wire” and upbeat country rockers such as “Never Can Tell,” where Marty Stuart guests on mandolin.
 McCarley wrote all of the 10 selections, half of them in collaboration with veteran country singer/songwriter Pat Alger, and they’re uniformly lilting, emotional, and memorable.